RDFLib/VocPrez/README.md

 We use [pytest](https://docs.pytest.org/en/latest/) as our testing framework.
 Tests live in the [tests directory](_tests).
 These tests ensure that the endpoints are functioning as intended.
 See the [README.md](_tests/README.md) for the tests for more information.

+## Running in docker

+To override the endpoint in the template set the ENDPOINT environment variable
+* `docker run -it -v $PWD/vocprez/_config/template.py:/vocprez/_config/__init__.py -p 8002:8001 vocpreztest`

 ## Contacts
 *Author*: